Malatya: Melitene during the Roman Empire

-Diodorus Siculus wrote that Ptolemaeus of Commagene attacked and captured the Melitene from the Kingdom of Cappadocia, but couldn't keep it for long since Ariarathes V of Cappadocia marched against him, with a strong army, and Ptolemaeus withdrew.
+Diodorus Siculus wrote that Ptolemaeus of Commagene attacked and captured Melitene from the Kingdom of Cappadocia, but couldn't keep it for long since Ariarathes V of Cappadocia marched against him with a strong army, and Ptolemaeus withdrew.

 The Kingdom of Cappadocia, ruled by the House of Ariobarzanes (95–36 BC), became a Roman client in 63 BC.
 After the Kingdom's annexation by the Roman Empire in 17 AD, the settlement was re-established as Melitene in 72 AD on a different site, as the base camp of Legio XII Fulminata (which continued to be based there until at least the early 5th century according to Notitia Dignitatum).
 The legionary base of Melitene controlled access to southern Armenia and the upper Tigris.
 It was the end point of the important highway running east from Caesarea (modern Kayseri).
 The camp attracted a civilian population and was probably granted city status by Trajan in the early 2nd century AD, with the rank of Municipium.
 It is known for being a prolific source of imperial coins minted from the 3rd to the early 5th centuries.